-(slaters), tools, and accessories.
+Because natural slate roofs can last up to 100 years or more, property owners are often surprised when roof replacement is recommended.
+Rehabilitation of slate roofs can be both expensive and time intensive, requiring specialized craftsmen (slaters), tools, and accessories.
 Natural slates often break during shipment, such that additional quantities must be purchased.
-Plus, material lead times can drastically stretch out the timeline of a project.
+Plus, material lead times can drastically stretch out the timeline of the project.

-To circumvent these challenges, some slate-roof owners have turned to synthetic slate shingles as an alternative reroofing option.
+To circumvent these challenges, some slate roof owners have turned to synthetic slate shingles as an alternative reroofing option.
 Synthetic slate roofing is relatively inexpensive and can be installed quickly by a standard roofing crew, using pneumatic nail guns with standard roofing nails.
 Lead times for materials are shorter than those for natural slate.
 And, overall, the weight of the synthetic material is far less than that of traditional slate, allowing for a slate-like appearance on a structure that could not bear the load of natural stone.